 Sara Baumann is a PhD-level global health, mixed methods public health researcher with primary research interests in innovative and creative visual research methods, women’s reproductive health, and mental health.
 She has over 12 years of experience conducting research and programming in health and development in South Asia.
 Her research agenda embraces community-engaged approaches and outcomes that are action-oriented for improving social determinants of health.
-She holds a PhD in Public Health from the University of Pittsburgh’s Graduate School of Public Health, Department of Behavioral and Community Health Sciences, and completed her dissertation field work under a Boren Fellowship in Nepal, where she has been working and researching for the past six years.
+Sara holds a PhD in Public Health from the University of Pittsburgh’s Graduate School of Public Health, Department of Behavioral and Community Health Sciences, and completed her dissertation field work under a Boren Fellowship in Nepal, where she has been working and researching for the past seven six years.

 Sara was also awarded a Fulbright Scholarship to Bangladesh, where she studied Bengali, worked on HIV/AIDS and access to healthcare among the transgender population in urban Dhaka, and completed a Master’s in Public Health from BRAC University.
 She completed her Bachelor of Arts degree in Sociology of Health and Aging from the University of Michigan, with a minor in Peace and Social Justice.